Advertiser Disclosure

 How long does it take to get approved for the Chase Sapphire Preferred card?

-You will either be instantly approved after submitting the application or receive a message that a decision will be made in 30 days, 2 weeks, or 7-10 days.
+You will either be instantly approved after submitting the application or receive a message that a decision will be made in 30 days, 2 weeks, or 7 to 10 days.

 What credit bureau will Chase pull from?

-Of the 3 credit bureaus (Experian, Equifax, and Transunion), predicting which 1 Chase will pull from is not possible — they could select any of the 3.
+Of the 3 major credit bureaus (Experian, Equifax, and TransUnion), predicting which 1 Chase will pull your credit score from is not possible — they could select any of them.
 Many previous applicants have reported that their Experian report was pulled, but your experience may be different.

 Do I qualify for the Chase Sapphire Preferred card?

 It depends!
 Most Chase Sapphire Preferred cardholders have a credit score of 720 or better.
-But your score alone does not fully decide whether or not you will be approved.
+But your score alone does not decide whether or not you’ll be approved.
 If you have a strong credit score with a few years of credit history and a decent annual income, you stand a good chance of being approved.

 How long does it take to get Chase Sapphire Preferred card?

-After you’re approved, your card will be mailed to you in 7-10 business days.
+After you’re approved, your card will be mailed to you in 7 to 10 business days.

 Is the Chase Sapphire Preferred card metal?